-One of the most successful things that you can do when brainstorming is making sure your team is set up for success.
-This can often be achieved by asking some good prompting questions, but it can also be really helpful to integrate structure into your brainstorming sessions.
+One of the most successful things that you can do when brainstorming is to make sure your team is set up for success.
+This can often be achieved by asking some good prompting questions.
+But it can also be really helpful to integrate the structure into your brainstorming sessions.

-Structured collaboration is one of the most effective ways to brainstorm and through using online whiteboards you can utilize a ton of unique templates that enable your brainstorming success.
+Structured collaboration is one of the most effective ways to brainstorm.
+Through using online whiteboards you can utilize a ton of unique templates that enable your brainstorming success.
 Below are some of our favorite techniques and templates to achieve a productive brainstorming session.

-There are many reasons that using a visual collaboration tool is more advantageous than simply using a whiteboard, and one of them is the ability to make incognito contributions.
+There are many reasons that using a visual collaboration tool is more advantageous than simply using a whiteboard.
+One of them is the ability to make incognito contributions.

 We previously stated that one of the most dangerous aspects of brainstorming is when people begin to think about the perceived “right” answer rather than thinking independently and collaborating with their unique brainpower.
 Incognito collaboration is a method that overrides this possibility and leads to a ton of independent lead generation.

 When using online whiteboards, you can hide the group’s contributions and only see your own notes.
 This exercise enables you in thinking independently and avoids influence from other people.
-After your team has finished your specific brainstorming exercise, you can reveal the rest of the contributions to discuss which ideas are the most pertinent and how they can be best organized.
+After your team has finished your specific brainstorming exercise, you can reveal the rest of the contributions to discuss.
+Ideas are the most pertinent and they can be best organized.

-This demonstrates the importance of independence to brainstorming and how online whiteboards can promote new techniques that achieve independence and free-thinking.
+This demonstrates the importance of independence in brainstorming.
+And how online whiteboards can promote new techniques that achieve independence and free thinking.

-Design thinking is one of the most popular exercises for creatives everywhere and can be easily applied to brainstorming sessions as well.
+Design thinking is one of the most popular exercises for creatives everywhere.
+It can be easily applied to brainstorming sessions as well.
 This method of collaboration asks people to use visual elements to diagram their thoughts and ideas.

 You don’t have to be a great artist to make effective use of design thinking either.
-Most of the efficacy of design thinking comes from its ability to help other people grasp ideas quickly, and it also enables you to diagram the connection between certain ideas or elements to make them abundantly clear to people.
+Most of the efficacy of design thinking comes from its ability to help other people grasp ideas quickly.
+It also enables you to diagram the connection between certain ideas or elements to make them abundantly clear to people.

-Humans are very visual learners, and it only makes sense that emphasizing a visual aspect to our brainstorming can help people understand ideas much quicker.
+Humans are very visual learners.
+It only makes sense that emphasizing a visual aspect of our brainstorming can help people understand ideas much more quickly.
 This is made possible through design thinking and makes for an effective brainstorming exercise.

 Brainwriting, otherwise known as agile solution building, is arguably the most common alternative to brainstorming and, like incognito collaboration, is focused on independence in brainstorming.